kashifrazzaqui/temple/README.md

     If not already executable, make the script executable by running:

     ```sh
-    chmod +x create_ts_project.py
+    chmod +x temple.py
     ```

-3. **Create the Templates Directory**
+3. **Update the Templates Directory**

-    Ensure that you have a `templates` directory in the same directory as the script, containing the following files:
+    Update the following files to suit your taste, if required.

     - `index.html`
     - `index.ts`